CYCle: Choosing Your Collaborators Wisely to Enhance Collaborative Fairness in Decentralized Learning: Related Work and Background

-To achieve collaborative fairness in CL, it is critical to evaluate marginal contributions of participants \cite{jia2019towards, xu2021gradient, shi2022fedfaim, jiang2023fair}.
-The main reason to have a robust data valuation technique is the heterogeneous nature of data distribution across clients, meaning that some clients may contribute more useful data than others.
-In vanilla FL, all participants receive the same global model irrespective of their contributions, which can potentially discourage collaboration and increase resistance to practical adoption.
-While Shapley Value (SV) can be used for data valuation, SV computation is expensive and hard to employ \cite{shapley1953value}.
-In CGSV \cite{xu2021gradient}, cosine similarity between local and global parameter updates is used to approximate the SV.
-The same cosine similarity approach is used in RFFL \cite{xu2020reputation} for reputation scoring.
-Kumar et al. \cite{kumar2022towards} used logistic regression models as proxies for client data and utilized an ensemble of them to approximate the SVs.
+To achieve collaborative fairness in CL, it is critical to evaluate marginal contributions of participants \citep{jia2019towards, xu2021gradient, shi2022fedfaim, jiang2023fair, tastan2024redefining, donahue2021models}.
+Because data distributions are often heterogeneous, some clients may contribute more valuable data, yet vanilla FL gives all participants the same global model, discouraging collaboration and hindering adoption.
+While Shapley Value (SV) can be used for data valuation, SV computation is expensive and hard to employ \citep{shapley1953value}.
+In CGSV \citep{xu2021gradient}, cosine similarity between local and global parameter updates is used to approximate the SV.
+The same cosine similarity approach is used in RFFL \citep{xu2020reputation} for reputation scoring. \citet{kumar2022towards} used logistic regression models as proxies for client data and utilized an ensemble of them to approximate the SVs.

+Compared to prior work that either assumes centralized orchestration or overlooks fairness, CYCle introduces a fully decentralized protocol that ensures fair collaboration by regulating knowledge transfer based on participant reputations.
+It departs from correlation-based fairness metrics that fail under negative collaboration gain and instead proposes a metric specifically designed for fair collaborative learning.
+CYCle extends naturally to Gossip-SGD, and we show both empirically and theoretically that it achieves better alignment between contribution and reward, particularly under data heterogeneity.